-It is late October 1993 in Brooklyn, and the weather was average.
-About fifty degrees.
-But on the east coast, fifty degrees at night is a little on the chilly side.
+Brooklyn, late October.
+The weather is an average of thirty-six degrees at night.
+But on the east coast, at that temperature, it was a little on the chilly side.
 I didn’t care.
 Why was I out in that weather?
 I had to get away from my father who saved me from five years of foster care, only to take advantage of me for a year.
 He didn’t know me.
 He hadn’t known me for many years.
 He left me and my mother when I was very young.
 I’m not sure why that was.
 My mother never explained it to me.
 Perhaps she didn’t know either.
 But I will say that I was not happy with my current living situation.

 “You can feed her some noodles, Charlie.
 But before you do, I need you to help me.
 Tie my arm off please.”